Jennifer Lopez, Alex Rodriguez Dating Photos Taken In NYC In Wake Of Buzz Around Met Gala Date Night

 “He’s the best.
 You would love him.
 Honestly, he’s a great guy.
 He’s fun, he’s awesome.”

 Jennifer Lopez and Alex Rodriguez dating rumors emerged a couple of months ago, just after the former Yankees star was spotted at the “Let’s Get Loud” hitmaker’s residency at Planet Hollywood in Las Vegas.
-An insider then claimed that the couple have been seeing each other for about four months and that they have been spending a lot of time together in Los Angeles.
+An insider then claimed that the couple has been seeing each other for about four months, and that they have been spending a lot of time together in Los Angeles.

 As reported by the Inquisitr, Alex and Jennifer hit it off because they share a lot of things in common, foremost of which being their love for their kids.